Provincial and federal updates in response to COVID-19

 - If your study permit is about to expire and you are still in Canada, you can apply to IRCC for an extension.

-- During the COVID-19 pandemic, if your permit expired after March 1, 2020, and you have not applied for a new permit, Contact Health Insurance BC to find out if you may be provided with temporary MSP coverage.
+- During the COVID-19 pandemic, if your permit has expired and you have not applied for a new permit, Contact Health Insurance BC to find out if you may be provided with temporary MSP coverage.
 If you were previously issued a Temporary Coverage letter that is set to expire October 31, 2020, and you remain in BC with implied status, you can contact Health Insurance BC to request a new letter valid until April 30, 2021.

 Global Affairs Canada